BekMart/21-practice/README.md

 - The player is dealt two cards which are both displayed on their side of the table.
 - The total value of these cards is displayed in brackets where it says player score, to asisst them in making their decision on how to play the rest of the round.
 ![This is a mirror image of the opponent's side in terms of structure.
 However, both cards are visible, and the current player score is displayed in the score section to assist the user with their decision to either hit or stay.][player-side]
-- Once the cards are all dealt, the player is able to click either hit or stay which are located in the center of the game area.
+- Once the cards are all dealt, the player can click either hit or stay which are in the center of the game area.
 ![The gold with green font hit and stay buttons are horizontally aligned with a gap between them.][hit-stay]
 - When the user hovers over the buttons, the colours become inverted and once clicked the button depresses.